diogotcorreia/dist-ledger-sd/REPORT.md

 sending the information to the destination replica (using gossip, of course).
 The `ServerState` now holds its qualifier, instead of whether it's the primary or backup server, and holds three timestamp-related utilities:

-- `gossipTimestamps`, a table with the timestamps of the last known timestamps of each replica; it's updated by the `ServerCoordinator` when it receives a gossip request;
+- `gossipTimestamps`, a table with the timestamps of the last known timestamps of each replica; it's updated by the `ServerCoordinator` after each successful gossip transaction;
-- `valueTimestamp`, a vector clock with its current timestamp (representing all the updates it knows about);
+- `valueTimestamp`, a vector clock with its current timestamp (i.e the timestamp of the state held by the replica);
 - `replicaTimestamp`, a vector clock updated with each operation that is performed on the ledger.

 Each operation now holds a `stable` field, stating whether an operation is deemed stable or not, and a `uniqueTimestamp` field, a timestamp incrementing the client's previous timestamp, the `vectorClock` field in `UserService`, with the newly calculated `replicaTimestamp` (as per the course's slides).
 The gossip's logic itself is also implemented as per the course's slides.

+Note that our implementation leads to an account only being able to be managed by a single client at a time, as discussed at Moodle.

 ## Implementation options